Stark County Youth Basketball Association

 - Free 7 and under

 · In the event of inclement weather, SCYBL may cancel or move games.
 This will depend on site availability.
 It is our practice to not cancel games, however sometimes facilities close their doors and we cannot use them.
 In the event that we hold games, it is up to the parents/adults transporting participants as to whether they attend or not based on their own personal judgment.
 Again please use your own judgment.
 If you feel it is unsafe to travel please don't.
 SCYBL & MYSA cannot and will not be held responsible for accidents due to the weather, again it is YOUR CHOICE IF YOU ATTEND GAMES.
 The gyms will be open if you feel it is safe for you to travel.
-Any and all cancellations will be posted on website, please make it a practice to check the website before leaving for your child's game.
+Any and all cancellations will be posted on website, please make it a practice to check here before leaving for your child's game.

 - Any and all forfeits will be entered as a 15-0 win for the team not forfeiting.